-Robeson Community College may accept credits earned from technical institutes/colleges and any other colleges accredited by Southern Association or other associations accredited by the American Council on Education.
+Robeson Community College may accept credits earned from technical institutes/colleges and any other colleges accredited by Southern Association of College and Schools, other regional accrediting associations recognized by the U.S. Department of Education and/or other associations accredited by the American Council on Education.
 Only course grades of "C" or better will be accepted and such courses must parallel the content of RCC courses.
 In some cases, courses over five (5) years old will not be considered.
 For a complete listing of these courses, please review section titled "Program Completion Requirements".